geky/ramrsbd/README.md

 And right there is our error-magnitude, $Y_j$!
 Sure we end up with a bunch of extra gobbledygook, but $Y_j$ _is_ there.

-The good news is all that gobbledygook depends only on our error-locations, $X_j$, which we _do_ know and can in theory remove with a bit of math.
+The good news is that gobbledygook depends only on our error-locations,
+$X_j$, which we _do_ know and can in theory remove with more math.

 #### The formal derivative of the error-locator polynomial